-Students who have met the requirements for promotion are allowed to advanced to sophomore (3rd Semester) or junior (5th semester) in the following september.
+Students who have met the requirements for promotion are allowed to advanced to sophomore (3rd Semester) or junior (5th semester) in the October.

-Date September 5 (Tue) 9:00 a.m. \bigcap Announcement Notice boards besides the 2101 and 2103 large lecture rooms \supset
+Date September 4 (Thu.)
+9:00 a.m.
+Announcement Notice boards besides the 2101 and 2103 large lecture rooms